-On 32-bit Windows 10, you can install the Player only by using the SessionRecordingPlayer.msi file.
-The msi file is located on the Citrix Virtual Apps and Desktops ISO under \layout\image-full\x86\Session Recording.
+On 32-bit Windows 10, you can install the player only by using the SessionRecordingPlayer.msi file.
+You can find the msi file on the Citrix Virtual Apps and Desktops ISO under \layout\image-full\x86\Session Recording.

-For optimal results, install the Session Recording Player on a workstation with:
+For optimal results, install the Session Recording player on a workstation with:

 - Screen resolution of 1024 x 768

-- Color depth of at least 32-bit - 2 GB RAM minimum; more RAM and CPU/GPU resources can improve performance when playing graphics-intensive recordings, especially when recordings contain many animations
+- Color depth of at least 32-bit

+- 2 GB RAM minimum; more RAM and CPU/GPU resources can improve performance when playing graphics-intensive recordings, especially when recordings contain many animations